tamtran4869/sql_challenge/Balanced_tree/solutions.md

 1. How many unique transactions were there?

-Since each row of the sales table is a purchased product, one transac may has more than 1 product = 1 row.
+Since each row of the sales table is a purchased product, one transaction may have more than 1 product = 1 row.
 Hence, the COUNT DISTINCT was needed to get the unique transaction numbers.
 ``` sql
 SELECT
 	COUNT(DISTINCT txn_id) AS total_unique_transac